 The set of complex numbers is represented by the Latin capital letter C presented with a double-struck font face.
-The set of complex numbers extends the set real numbers and is visualized in the complex plane.
+The set of complex numbers extends the set of real numbers and is visualized in the complex plane.
 Typically, the symbol appears in an expression like this:

 In plain language, this expression means the variable represents a number in the set of complex numbers.